mckennapsean/dissertation/content/07-reflect.md

 We reflect on this technique with regard to the design activities that lead to the creation of the technique, motivated by an application-driven design study which was not as successful due to the focus on the technique and system development.
 For model and evaluation driven research, we conducted an exploration and categorization of a design space for visual narrative story flow, coupled with some initial studies into a few types of flow like steppers and scrollers [].
 In this work, the design activity framework can be used to frame the contributions of this work, largely in the understand activity with a more formal evaluation than seen in most design studies, along with several ideas and a prototype built to test one such idea for tying transitions to animation via reader input.
+Framed with respect to previous design models, we explore how the 9-stage framework, nested model, and design activity framework fit into these different types of research contributions.

 <!--At first, we pursued a design study in the field of biology, working with a research lab studying mouse genetics through correlation.
 With a statistics researcher, we created a new technique, the s-CorrPlot, to encode correlation of large datasets in a scatterplot [@mckenna2015s].
 However, this project did not yield a successful design study, since our collaborators could not go beyond exploration or basic hypothesis generation with the tool.
 Upon reflection, we realized that we were driven to build this tool for a novel technique, not to support the needs of the researchers.-->